 Notification of Enrolment Process

-As a provider under Smart and Skilled, CTPM adheres to the eligibility criteria for students, and must only carry out notifications of enrolment via the Portal in accordance with the Notification of Enrolment Process.
-This process is carried out simultaneously with CTPM's own enrolment process as detailed in the Student Handbook.
+As a provider under a Smart and Skilled contract, CTPM adheres to the eligibility criteria for students, and must only carry out notifications of enrolment via the Portal in accordance with the Notification of Enrolment Process.
+This process is carried out simultaneously with CTPM's own enrolment process as detailed in CTPM's Student Handbook, which you can download and view at the bottom of this page.

 CTPM must first obtain consent of the Prospective Student to the Department's use of the Prospective Student's information by signing a Consent to use and Disclosure of Personal Information form provided.